-Wonga have a reputation for being pleasant about handling these complaints.
-They will send you a statement of your account without trying to charge you for it, but it can take a while.
-If you are trying to piece together your loan history from your credit reports or bank statements, old entries saying Quickbridge are Wonga loans.
+Wonga sends a statement of your account without trying to charge you for it, but it can take a while.
+If you are trying to piece together your loan history from your credit reports or bank statements, old entries saying “Quickbridge” are Wonga loans.

 Have you already had a refund from Wonga?

-Wonga had a major refund program in 2014 and 2015.
-If you has a balance owing to them, this may have been written off at that point.
-They have also been making a series of often very small refunds in 2016.
-Out of the blue people have had a letter saying they will be receiving £6.20 or £51 or some other random number.
-This may be how you found this page, if you were puzzled and googled for more info on payday loan refunds!
+Wonga had a major refund program a few years ago.
+If you had a balance owing to them, this may have been written off at that point.
+They also made some small refunds in 2016 – out of the blue people had a letter saying they will be receiving £6.20 or £51 or some other random number.

-Some lenders ignore complaints, reject them all or make insulting small offers.
-Wonga doesn’t usually do this.
-They make some good offers, some of them very large.
-John was worried when he was told his case had been referred to their legal team, then a couple of weeks later he got a refund of over £10,000!
+- John was worried when he was told his case had been referred to their legal team, then a couple of weeks later he got a refund of over £10,000;

-But Wonga sometimes seem to offer to just refund on a few loans picked apparently at random from the loans you had.
-When challenged they have no explanation why they are offering to refund those particular loans, they just say that’s their offer.
+And sometimes Wonga offers to just refund on a few loans picked at random from the loans you had.
+When challenged they have no explanation for why they are offering to refund those particular loans, they just say that’s their offer.
 With these cases you can do a lot better by waiting for a decision from the Ombudsman: